Betweenness Parameterized Above Tight Lower Bound: Strictly Above/Below Expectation Method

-These two lemmas were used in \cite{AlonEtAl2009a} and \cite{GutinEtAl2009} to prove fixed-parameter tractability of {\sc Max $r$-SAT} and a special case of {\sc Max Lin-2} parameterized above tight lower bounds.
-Unfortunately, it appears to be impossible to introduce a random variable $X$ for which $\mathbb P(X \ge k)>0$ if and only if the answer to {\sc BATLB} is {\sc Yes} and such that $X$ is either symmetric or satisfies the conditions of Lemma \ref{thm:polynomial}.
+These two lemmas were used in \cite{AlonEtAl2010} and \cite{GutinEtAl2009} to prove fixed-parameter tractability of {\sc Max $r$-SAT} and three special cases of {\sc Max Lin-2} parameterized above tight lower bounds.
+Unfortunately, it appears to be impossible to introduce a random variable $X$ for which $\mathbb P(X \ge k)>0$ if and only if the answer to {\sc BATLB} is {\sc Yes} and such that $X$ is either symmetric or satisfies the conditions of Lemma \ref{lem:moments}.
 Thus, in the next section, we introduce $X$ for which we have a weaker property with respect to {\sc BATLB}: if $\mathbb P(X \ge k)>0$ then the answer to {\sc BATLB} is {\sc Yes}.
-This $X$, however, satisfies the conditions of Lemma \ref{thm:polynomial}.
+This $X$, however, satisfies the conditions of Lemma \ref{lem:moments}.

-To apply Lemma \ref{thm:moments}, we need to evaluate $\mathbb{E}[X^2]$.
-While such evaluations in \cite{AlonEtAl2009a} and \cite{GutinEtAl2009} are rather straightforward, our evaluation of $\mathbb{E}[X^2]$ is quite involved and requires assistance of a computer.
-Note that we cannot algebraically simplify $X$ as was done in \cite{AlonEtAl2009a} in order to simplify computation of $\mathbb{E}[X^2]$.
+To apply Lemma \ref{lem:moments}, we need to evaluate $\mathbb{E}[X^2]$.
+While such evaluations by Alon et al. \cite{AlonEtAl2010} and Gutin et al. \cite{GutinEtAl2009} are rather straightforward, our evaluation of $\mathbb{E}[X^2]$ is quite involved and requires assistance of a computer.
+Note that we cannot algebraically simplify $X$ as was done by Alon et al. \cite{AlonEtAl2010} in order to simplify computation of $\mathbb{E}[X^2]$.
 This is due to the weaker property of $X$ with respect to {\sc BATLB}: for some {\sc Yes}-instances of {\sc BATLB} we may have $\mathbb P(X \ge k)=0.$